Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Romans 8:6-7 – battle in mind: Satan wants to make your mind carnal (worldly, sinful, fleshly) while God wants you to be spiritually minded
 ## Why Satan Attacks Mind
+Greatest commandment incl. loving God w/ all ur mind:
+>'And He said to him, “‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’'
+(Matthew 22:37)

+Spiritually tied to heart & mouth: